Role-based Access Control (RBAC)

 - Department Manager X can view and approve department X’s corporate card transactions, except their own, which must be approved by a Senior Manager.

-- US Clerks can view level 1 data, during office hours, in all countries except GDPR related content from EU countries.
+- US Clerks can view level 1 data, during office hours, in all countries except General Data Protection Regulation (GDPR) related content from EU countries.

 Key considerations for implementing RBAC

-Don’t second guess who needs to access data, speak to the people that are involved, and assign role ownership to staff members.
+- Involve those concerned.
+Don’t second guess who needs to access data, speak to the people who are involved, and assign role ownership to staff members.
 You may be surprised by what data employees need to access in their roles.
-Always double check with somebody else in the organization before assigning access rights – see Analyze.
+Always double-check with somebody else in the organization before assigning access rights – see analyze.

-Test the roles to make sure there is no segregation of duty, toxic combinations or compliance issues.
-Also, to ensure people can get to the data the need to work, collaborate and innovate.
+- Test the roles to make sure there is no segregation of duty, toxic combinations, or compliance issues.
+Also, to ensure people can get to the data they need to work, collaborate and innovate.

+- Follow-up.
 Authorization is a constantly moving target.
-New data is constantly being created, stored and shared.
-New roles are also being created and people are moving, joining and leaving the organization.
+New data is constantly being created, stored, and shared.
+New roles are also being created and people are moving, joining, and leaving the organization.
 Make sure you review entitlements regularly.